Browser Integration

 TESTED

-Direct browser usage of @csl/wrapper-sdk/browser with the same CslClient surface.
+Direct browser usage of wavebird/browser with the same WavebirdClient surface.

 It fits when you explicitly need browser-side package orchestration with a publishable key and activation handshake, rather than the Script Tag or hosted-renderer path.

-The browser entry is tested and verified as part of the released package.
+D01_BROWSER_CONSENT_GAP: production browser integration remains blocked pending an approved browser-side consent provider contract.
+Asset tokens are not consent assertions.
 Browser package usage relies on publishable-key activation and allowed-origin checks.
-Secret keys remain server-only, and new browser work should prefer the Script Tag unless the package surface is explicitly needed.
+Secret keys remain server-only, and new browser work should prefer the Script Tag unless you explicitly need the package surface.

 Included today